ThomasGysemans/BangerKing/README.md

 - Make sure you have "g++"
 - Make sure you can run a Makefile via the command `make`

-This project uses [cmake](https://cmake.org/), so the [Makefile](./Makefile) that I provide should not be necessary, however it's still quite useful for anyone who doesn't want to use it.
+This project uses [cmake](https://cmake.org/), so the [Makefile](./Makefile) that I provide should not be necessary, however it's still quite useful for anyone who doesn't want to use `cmake`.
 Note that instructions on how to use `cmake` are available in [CMakeLists.txt](./CMakeLists.txt).

 To compile the project and start the Command Line Interface (CLI), just type: